zsofiasomlai/pbx-group-security/content/challenges/standards/ST-PD-PCI-DSS.md

 Define your involvement with PCI/DSS;

- - Have you been involved in a PCI/DSS certification process
+ - Have you been involved in a PCI/DSS certification process?
  - What are your views of this standard?
     - Current version vs original versions
     - What is new/interesting in the latest version?